anshtyagi14/ec2nginxlbcloudwatch/README.md

 3. Name it `nginx-ec2-sg` and provide a description as 'EC2 Security Group for Nginx'.
 4. In the 'Inbound rules' tab:
 	- Click 'Add rule'.
-	- Choose `SSH` for Type and source as `My IP` to allow only your IP to SSH into the instance.
+	- Choose 'SSH' for Type and source as 'My IP' to allow only your IP to SSH into the instance.
 	- Add another rule.
-Choose `HTTP` for Type and for the source, specify the security group of the ALB.
+Choose 'HTTP' for Type and for the source, specify the security group of the ALB.
 This means traffic from the ALB will be allowed.
 5. Click ‘Create security group’.

 ### Step 3: Launch Ubuntu EC2 Instance